matthieugomez/statar/README.md

 ````

 # data.table functions
-The package adds the following verbs for data.tables
+The package adds the following verbs for data.tables.
+Syntax for variable selections works similarly to `dplyr`.
+Each function has a corresponding non NSE function with the suffix "_", that accepts strings, formulas or quoted expressions.

 ````R
 library(data.table)